 In 2009 he covered the interregnum at Christchurch Priory as Acting Director of Music.
 In recent years he has performed recitals on the organs of Portsmouth Cathedral, St. Peter’s Church, Bournemouth, Christchurch Priory and SS Peter & Paul, Godalming, adding to his repertoire, whilst maintaining a full-time commitment at Poole Grammar School.

 On Christmas Day 2014, David’s arrangement of “I saw three ships” was broadcast on BBC Radio 4 by Portsmouth Cathedral Choir.
 Copies of this are available from David – please send him a message, if you wish to order copies.

 In May 2015, David performed the Poulenc Organ Concerto at Winchester Cathedral, in a concert with Bournemouth University Choir & Orchestra, conducted by Ian Davis.

 In July 2017, David accompanied the Choir of Christchurch Priory on their Tour of Venice & Padua, playing the five-manual organ at St Anthony’s Basilica, Padua and the one manual organ at the beautiful Chiesa Sancta Maria di Miracoli in Venice.

-His most recent compositions are a set of Preces & Responses, for the Choir of Christchurch Priory, and a new piece “Hodie, Christus Natus est” commissioned by the Choir of Derby Cathedral to be performed on Christmas Eve 2017.
+His most recent compositions are a set of Preces & Responses, written for Simon Earl and the Choir of Christchurch Priory, and a new piece “Hodie, Christus Natus est” commissioned by the Choir of Derby Cathedral and first performed there on Christmas Eve 2017.